Real talk: Managers matter more than ever.

 Front-line managers make up over half of total management and directly supervise 80 percent of the workforce.
 That means they are often the primary force executing your company’s business strategy.

 Smart organizations understand this reality.
-They also increasingly realize the value of helping these managers grow into strong long-term leaders.
+They also increasingly realize the value of having a leadership development strategy and helping these managers grow into strong long-term leaders.
 According to a 2018 survey, organizations are dedicating more of their leadership resources to managers and high-potentials rather than spending on more senior leaders.

 The gap is growing between agile and innovative companies and the flat-footed organizations they are leaving behind.
 The difference?
 How they develop their managers on the ground.
 Let’s take a look at how dynamic organizations will approach leadership in 2019.